 Children or not, you want your home to be safe for you and whoever else lives there with you, even if it’s just your pets.
 Home safety can often easily be overlooked, especially if you are renting.
 Whether or not you own the home you’re in, even if it’s a one room home, you still want to protect yourself and the things you have in your home.

 Home safety is fairly simple.
-Here are a few tips to getting you on the right track.
+Here are a few more tips to get you on the right track.

 Keep Valuables In A Safe Place